Th3Jow/nft-platform/README.md

 This [Next.js](https://nextjs.org/) project was developed for the Cryptocurrencies and Blockchain course, whose objective is to work with Tokenomics and Smart Contracts.

-The project is a NFT Minter and NFT Explorer using Goerli Testnet and [Metamask Wallet](https://metamask.io/).
+The project is a NFT Minter and NFT Explorer using **Goerli Testnet** and [Metamask Wallet](https://metamask.io/).
 Some tools used for this Web3 dApp was:

+- NodeJS 18.7.0
 - Typescript + NextJS
 - Material UI (Google's Material Design for React)
 - Pinata (Upload files to IPFS)